Bankruptcy Lawyers in St. Petersburg

 An acceptable repayment plan should also be reasonable in ability to complete.
 Repayment agreements range from three to five years and must be completed for maximum debt discharge.
 All Chapter 13 bankruptcy filings require a five-year repayment plan.

-FLORIDA EXEMPTION PROTECTION
+ST. PETERSBURG EXEMPTION PROTECTION

 Florida bankruptcy laws list specific exemptions that may protect certain personal assets.
 The chapter of bankruptcy allowed will determine that protection, as individual filers will use either Chapter 7 or Chapter 13.
 Chapter 7 generally addresses unsecured debt, while Chapter 13 deals with protecting assets.
 This difference in chapters primarily protects real estate holdings when a repayment plan is accepted by the court, which is a central requirement in a Chapter 13 filing.